yugabyte/yugabyte-db/docs/content/stable/quick-start/build-apps/go/ysql-pq-ssl.md

   </li>
 </ul>

-The following tutorial creates a simple Go application that connects to a YugabyteDB cluster using the [Go PostgreSQL driver](https://godoc.org/github.com/lib/pq), performs a few basic database operations — creating a table, inserting data, and running a SQL query — and then prints the results to the screen.
+The following tutorial creates a simple Go application that connects to a YugabyteDB cluster using the [pq driver](https://godoc.org/github.com/lib/pq), performs a few basic database operations — creating a table, inserting data, and running a SQL query — and then prints the results to the screen.

 ## Prerequisites

 This tutorial assumes that:

 - YugabyteDB is up and running.
 If you are new to YugabyteDB, you can download, install, and have YugabyteDB up and running within minutes by following the steps in [Quick start](../../../../quick-start/).
-Alternatively, you can use the [Yugabyte Cloud](http://cloud.yugabyte.com/register) portal, to get a fully managed database-as-a-service (DBaaS) for YugabyteDB.
+Alternatively, you can use [Yugabyte Cloud](http://cloud.yugabyte.com/register), to get a fully managed database-as-a-service (DBaaS) for YugabyteDB.

 - [Go version 1.8](https://golang.org/dl/), or later, is installed.